Wanda Young: Personal life and death

 On June 3, 1962, Wanda's first of four children, Meta (Young) Ventress, was born (Florence Ballard of the Supremes substituted for her in the Marvelettes during this period).
-On December 18, 1963, Young married her longtime boyfriend Bobby Rogers, a member of the Miracles, in Detroit and became known professionally as Wanda Rogers.
+On December 18, 1963, Young married her longtime boyfriend Bobby Rogers, a member of the Miracles, in Detroit.
 The union produced two children; son Robert III and daughter Bobbae.
 Wanda and Bobby divorced in 1975 after 12 years of marriage.

 On February 17, 2015, Young's biological daughter Miracle Rogers, adopted and raised by a sister of Young, was murdered with a friend in Inkster, Michigan.
 Rogers was born on August 27, 1982, seven years after Young and Miracles' singer Bobby Rogers got divorced.
 Although her paternity is unknown, she received Rogers' last name, even though he was remarried by the time she was conceived.

-In her later years, Young resided in Inkster, Romulus, Redford, and the Brightmoor section of Detroit.
-She died from chronic obstructive pulmonary disease in Garden City, Michigan on December 15, 2021, at the age of 78.
+Young died from chronic obstructive pulmonary disease in Garden City, Michigan on December 15, 2021, at the age of 78.